 The first Pentecost

 Just before Jesus ascended to heaven, he told his disciples to wait for him.
 So they did, meeting quietly in a room in Jerusalem.
 Ten days later, on the day of Pentecost (one of the Jewish festivals), something very dramatic happened.
 You can read about that here, as recorded in the book of Acts.
-The disciples were filled with a new confidence and power, and in some amazing way everyone could hear them speaking in their own languages.
-They talked about Jesus having died and risen again; they said that Jesus was the Lord, and that they needed to believe in him.
+The disciples were filled with a new confidence and power.
+In an amazing way everyone could hear them speaking in their own languages.
+They talked about Jesus having died and risen again.
+They said that Jesus was the Lord, and that they needed to believe in him.

 So in another sense, that Pentecost was the real start of the church.
-The word ‘church‘ comes from the Greek word ekklesia, which means, simply, an assembly – literally ‘called out’.
-It was used as an ordinary secular word by the Greeks, although Jesus gave it a special spiritual sense during his working life, when he said that Peter – one of his disciples – was the rock on which he would build his church.
+The word ‘church‘ comes from the Greek word ekklesia.
+This means an assembly – literally ‘called out’.
+The greeks used it as an ordinary secular word.
+However Jesus gave it a special spiritual sense during his working life.
+He said that Peter – one of his disciples – was the rock on which he would build his church.

 These days, the English word ‘church’ is only really used in relation to Christians.
-More confusingly, it’s sometimes used to mean a building where people meet, sometimes it’s used to mean a local gathering of believers, and sometimes it’s used to mean all Christians throughout the world.
-However we use it, the concept of believers in Jesus being different from others started some time after that special Pentecost when the disciples were filled with special power and authority from God (the Holy Spirit).
+More confusingly, it’s sometimes used to mean a building where people meet.
+Sometimes it’s used to mean a local gathering of believers.
+It can also mean all Christians throughout the world.
+However we use it, it includes the concept of believers in Jesus being different from others.
+The church started some time after that special Pentecost when the disciples were filled with special power and authority from God (the Holy Spirit).

 What was the early church like?